Q. What is a remote JMS provider?

 Q. What is a local transaction?

-A. A JMS local transaction is a transaction in which only a single resource or service can participate.
+A. A JMS local transaction is a transaction in which only a single resource or service may participate.
 A JMS local transaction is associated with a particular JMS session where the destinations of a single vendor participate.
 Unlike XA transactions, a database operation can not participate in a JMS local transaction.

 Q. How does JMS provide local transactions?